nexusformat/features/README.md

 1. clone this repository into your own Github account or organisation.
 2. checkout your clone
-3. run python newfeature.py which will
+3. run ./newfeature which will
   a. check your clone is up to date
   b. ask a few questions on the feature you indend to propose
   c. register the proposal with our webservice which will issue a unique ID